 For more information about fee-based programs and financial aid, visit the fee-based programs page of the Office of Student Financial Aid website.
 You can also learn more about scholarship opportunities from the Office of Merit Scholarships, Fellowships & Awards, which offers information and resources about student scholarships and mentors students through the various application processes.

 Students in fee-based programs are not eligible for tuition exemptions or university grants.

 International students are eligible for some financial assistance programs.
 Contact International Student Services for more information.

 Some employers will cover all or part of the cost of a professional education.
 Check with your employer to see if such a program is available.

 Fellowships & Assistantships

-MAAIS students are eligible to apply for assistantship opportunities in UW departments across campus.
+EMIS students are eligible to apply for assistantship opportunities in UW departments across campus.
 Contact the administrative office within an individual department to learn about assistantship opportunities.
-MAAIS students should be eligible for the assistantship, unless the job posting specifically states that it is for tuition-based programs only.
+EMIS students should be eligible for the assistantship, unless the job posting specifically states that it is for tuition-based programs only.
 Note that assistantships may vary in terms of coverage of student fees.

 The Graduate Funding Information Service assists graduate students in their search for funding opportunities outside the University of Washington.
 GFIS representatives host workshops, post funding announcements and meet one on one with students.